ietf-wg-cellar/matroska-specification/codec/av1.md

 # Encryption

 The Encryption scheme is similar to the one used for WebM, using the `ContentEncryption` field and extra `ContentEncAESSettings` and `AESSettingsCipherMode`.
 Only the Subsample encryption mode SHOULD be used when encryption is needed.
+More details on the WebM encryption system can be found at https://www.webmproject.org/docs/webm-encryption/.

 Protected `Blocks` MUST be exactly spanned by one or more contiguous subsamples.